MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 >[!NOTE]
 > Advanced functions can have up to three script blocks: `begin`, `process`,
 > and `end`.
 When using the **PipelineVariable** parameter with advanced
-> functions only values from the first defined script block are assigned to the
+> functions, only values from the first defined script block are assigned to the
 > variable as the function runs.
 For more information, see [Advanced functions](./about_functions_advanced.md).
 > PowerShell 7.2 corrects this behavior.